 Cloudways: You are considered among pioneers of quality assurance in PHP and the creator of PHPUnit, a testing framework of PHP.
 Tell us how you initiated the idea?

 Sebastian: In late 2000, early 2001 I was exposed to software testing in general and unit testing in particular for the first time when I worked with JUnit at the university.
 Around this time I started to work on what would become PHPUnit, triggered by a discussion with a professor of mine who thought that a tool like JUnit could not be implemented for PHP.
 I committed the initial work on PHPUnit to cvs.php.net on November 27, 2001.
 Version 0.1 of PHPUnit was released on April 6, 2002.
-PHP as well as PHPUnit have evolved a lot since then and software development with PHP is very different today from what it was all these years ago.
+PHP as well as PHPUnit have evolved a lot since then and software development company with PHP is very different today from what it was all these years ago.

 Cloudways: You have been an active PHP community member.
 Which people from PHP community do you think are contributing a lot?
 Or which you think are an inspiration for you?